decaporg/decap-cms/website/content/pages/services.md

 <a href="https://develop--pm-techhub.netlify.app/services/decap/#monthly-premium-support" class="button ga-onboarding">Learn more about Onboarding</a>

-## Priority Support
+## Monthly Priority Support

-Get continuous support for Decap CMS with priority response time.
+Get continuous support for Decap CMS with priority response times.

 This service is provided by PM TechHub, the maintainers of Decap CMS.